PRINCIPLES OF STABILITY

 2. Draw a vertical line at the ship's displacement.
 (Hint: "tick marks" are located along the top of the curve to assist in drawing this vertical line)

-4. The righting arm for each angle of inclination is read along the vertical axis (left side).
+3. The displacement line will cross each "angle of inclination" curve at various points.4.
+The righting arm for each angle of inclination is read along the vertical axis (left side).

 5. Each righting arm is plotted at the corresponding angle of inclination on the "Statical Stability Curve Plotting Sheet" or on regular graph paper.